MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-textgen.md

 ---
-title: How text generation in Azure OpenAI Service works (preview)
+title: How GPT text generation works (preview)
 description: Learn what makes text generation with GPT possible, like prompt engineering, human inspection and oversight, and responsible AI in AI Builder.
 author: ashbhati
 contributors: